Welcome to EditMojo!

-A line edit is an advanced sentence-level edit similar to a copyedit.
-However, a copyedit is limited to keep the author’s voice intact, whereas a line edit can cross that line and includes light rewriting.
-Thus, a line edit is perfect for non-native English speakers or challenging content that needs a lot of work.
+A heavy line edit is an advanced sentence-level edit.
+A heavy line edit is perfect for non-native English speakers or challenging content requiring a lot of work.

 Get unlimited revisions to edits and notes.
-We use Word’s change tracking feature to show our work and you may respond to our notes and send it back for a revision to collaborate over any questions.
+We use Word’s track changes feature to show our work, and you may respond to our notes and send it back for a revision to collaborate on any questions.

 EDITMOJO Book Editing

-Our most popular editing service is our copyedit.
+Our most popular editing service is our line editing.
 It’s a simple, well-rounded book editing service.
-Besides a focus on copyediting, we provide the elements of a proofread, and developmental edit too.
-If we spot anything outside the scope of a sentence-level copyedit we provide developmental notes.
-It’s the perfect fit for your book because we focus on what you need.
+If we spot anything outside the scope of a sentence-level line edit, we provide developmental notes.
+It’s the perfect fit for your book because we focus on your needs.
 But why take our word for it?
 Try it out yourself with a free sample edit.
 Sample edits are a great way to test us out.
 Get a feel for what

 we can do for you.

 We use Word to show our edits.
 The track changes feature lets you see changes made directly in your manuscript.
 When complete, we provide two Word documents.
 One with changes shown and one with changes applied.
 We can help you find a free program to see our edits and notes if you don’t have Word.
 Just let us know!

 Therefore, regardless of how you access the change tracker, you can ask questions or respond to notes directly in the document and send it back to us for revision.